 Once FitzStephen was in full control of Wexford Town, he immediately set out to fortify the town and its surrounding areas by building a ringwork castle at Ferrycarrig.
 This castle, which is thought to be the first Norman fortification in Ireland, was created in order to keep watch over the River Slaney.

-This is because many people are unaware of the fact that the ruins of the original 1169 castle lie beneath the round tower on the south bank of the river; inside the grounds of the Irish National Heritage Park.
 The round tower, which was modelled after earlier Christian structures, was actually built in 1858 as a memorial for those who had died in the Crimean War (1853-1856).
-Because of its distinctive medieval design, a lot of tourists make the assumption that it is much older than what it is.
+Because of its distinctive medieval design, a lot of tourists assume that it is much older than it is.

 In the mid-1980s, a series of excavations were carried out at the site of the old ringwork castle.
 During the excavations, they discovered that the defensive ditch around the castle had been cut out of rock and that it was 7 metres wide and 2 metres deep.
 A number of items were also discovered by archaeologists.
 These included silver pennies from the 1200s, animal bones, pottery from France and England, a battle axe and horse shoes.